Predicting liquid properties and behavior via droplet pinch-off and machine learning

 A central question arising from the clustering is whether the unsupervised method effectively identifies, or differentiates, the underlying regimes and the various other factors influencing the dripping and break-up dynamics.
-Following previous works \cite{basaran2002small}, that have classified the liquid break-up dynamics in terms of scaling arguments, Figure~\ref{fig:05}a and Figure~\ref{fig:05}c shows the cluster data projected onto the log-log ($Re$, $Oh$) plane for GMM and K-Means.
+Following previous works \cite{basaran2002small}, that have classified the liquid break-up dynamics in terms of scaling arguments, Figure~\ref{fig:05}b and Figure~\ref{fig:05}d show the cluster data projected onto the log-log ($Re$, $Oh$) plane for GMM and K-Means.
 Importantly, some clusters are readily physically interpretable.
-Indeed, decreasing $Oh$ indicates weakening viscous effects relative to inertial-capillary stresses, while increasing $Re$ reflects stronger inertia at fixed viscosity.
+Decreasing $Oh$ indicates weakening viscous effects relative to inertial-capillary stresses, while increasing $Re$ reflects stronger inertia at fixed viscosity.
 Both methods clearly separate Cluster~4 and Cluster~0.
 Cluster~4 lies predominantly in the upper-left quadrant (high $Oh$, low $Re$), consistent with viscous-damped pinch-off with limited necking and slow recoil, and visually associated with very long filaments.
-In contrast, Cluster~0 concentrates in the lower-right region (low $Oh$, high $Re$), characteristic of inertial–capillary breakup producing small, nearly spherical droplets with weak viscous damping.
-Further analyses can be carried out by reflecting on the distribution of liquid formulations among the clusters, as summarized in the { Supplementary Material}.
+In contrast, Cluster~0 concentrates in the lower-right region (low $Oh$, high $Re$), characteristic of inertial–capillary break-up producing small, nearly spherical droplets with weak viscous damping.
+Further analyses can be carried out by reflecting on the distribution of liquid formulations among the clusters, as summarized in the Table \ref{tab:kmeans_liquid_cluster} and \ref{tab:gmm_liquid_cluster} in Appendix \ref{app:cluster}.
 A clear pattern emerges from these analyses: high viscosity fluids, such as glycerin-rich solutions and high cSt silicone oils, are consistently grouped into Cluster~4 by both GMM and K-Means.